-First time-buyers might be surprised to see certain buildings such as City Gate, list one bedroom + dens for around $300k and sell.
+First-time-buyers might be surprised to see certain buildings such as City Gate, list one bedroom + dens for around $300k and sell.
 Similar units 2-3 years ago were selling in the $270’s range.

 Local Buyers Compete Against International Buyers

 One of the key factors driving Mississauga Condo prices up; are international buyers.
-Although the exact number of foreign and oversea ownership is not available for public, experts estimate this number to be as high as 15-20%.
+Although the exact number of foreign and overseas ownership is not available for public, experts estimate this number to be as high as 15-20%.
 With the falling Canadian dollar (around $0.68 at the time of writing this article), Mississauga real estate looks like a “good buy” for many people abroad.